Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

         37:ba
 ```

+> [!NOTE]
-> Note: you can tell how many versions of the CRL have been generated by looking at the value assigned to `X509v3 CRL Number`
+> you can tell how many versions of the CRL have been generated by looking at the value assigned to `X509v3 CRL Number`

 The CRL itself has been configured (by the `openssl.conf`) to expire after 30 days.
 So even if you don't revoke any certificates in that time, you'll still want to regenerate the CRL.
 Meaning there needs to be a certain level of automation involved (which is outside the scope of this article).